Originally published May 25, 2020; most recently updated July 25, 2023.

 If you plan to use both platforms, here’s my suggestion:

-• When you’ve got both platforms set up, go back and press Publish on KDP, then press Publish on IngramSpark.
+- When you’ve got both platforms set up (and you have reviewed the print proofs and all is good), go back and press Publish on KDP, then press Publish on IngramSpark.

 If you publish via IngramSpark first, the data feed can actually populate Amazon, so you end up selling the IngramSpark version of the book rather than the KDP version, thus negating the whole algorithm strategy (presumably).